yul402/Password-Generator/README.md

 ## Ask for Password Specification
-Once user click on "Generate Password" button, a sequence of promp will be shown to ask for desired specification.
+Once the user clicks on "Generate Password" button, a sequence of promp will be shown to ask for desired specification.

 - Password Length: user should enter a numeric value between 8-128.
 The defualt length is 8 digits.
 - Uppercase character type: check if user want to include uppercase letter within the generated password.